BIRDING BEAUMONTS

-Most of this website is about a fantastic local patch I found in 2005 on the eastern side of Paris called Parc des Beaumonts.
+Most of this website is about a fantastic local patch I found in 2005 on the eastern outskirts of Paris called Parc des Beaumonts.
 Although I'm terribly biased it surely has to be the best site for birding around the capital.
 A bird flying over would see a small spot of green on high ground above the sprawling urban landscape of Seine-Saint-Denis.
-Such a wild and rugged "green island" as this with its ponds and reedbeds is great for birding, especially in spring and autumn when migrants drop in for a breather.
+A green island like this is great for birding, especially in spring and autumn when migrants drop in for a breather.

 Thanks to yours truly and other local birders (most notably Pierre and Laurent in the early days) the site has been regularly watched since 1993.